MU LibraryFINDGET HELPSERVICESABOUT Skip to Main Content

 Curb Your Misinformation

 February 2024 study published in The Harvard Kennedy School's Misinformation Review found that debunking misinformation among fringe groups susceptible to it was not effective.
 Instead, the study found that focusing upon limiting consumption of misinformation is far more effective.
 The new strategy works by exposing the unreliability of sources, which results in the audiences reducing their consumption of misinformation in order not to be misled.
-This groundbreaking research has broad implications for how societies combat misinformation -- watch this space!
+This groundbreaking research has broad implications for how societies combat misinformation.

 Bots & Trolls